Publications

 Title of the Journal/Proc./Book: 2022 IEEE International Conference on Network Softwarization (NetSoft)

 Relevance to the Project: 5G technologies provide several advancements regarding low latency and high bandwidth network scenarios, thus enabling new vertical use cases.
 Nonetheless, the lack of testing and validation mechanisms for NFV-based services poses a severe challenge in reducing their time to market.
-In this work we showcase a service to automate the validation of 5G NetApps, thus striving towards reducing the time to market of these applications, and introducing a new layer of trust in their reliability and availability.
+In this work we showcase a service to automate the validation of 5G Network Applications, thus striving towards reducing the time to market of these applications, and introducing a new layer of trust in their reliability and availability.

 Conference Paper